natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20Canard.md

 '''Pros:'''

-* Fantastic acceleration and top straight-line speed
+* Fantastic acceleration and top straight-line speed, can outrun most aircraft at it's BR on the deck.
 * Ability to pull insanely high angle-of-attack manoeuvres for brief periods
 * Decent and reliable cannons with good ammo count and options
 * Good/great climb rate